jotego/jtbin/README.md

-# FPGA Clones of arcade games by Jose Tejada (@topapate)
+# FPGA Clones of Arcade Games by Jose Tejada (@topapate)

-This a repository containing only binary files of my FPGA cores.
+This repository contains only binary files of my FPGA cores.
 Although I have had some cores released through the MiSTer repository or the source code repository;
-from now on I will be adding new releases to this repository in binary form.
+nowadays I only add new releases to this repository in binary form.

 # Supported FPGA Systems